 French III will follow the same flow as French I and II.
 Students will be immersed through storytelling, daily conversation topics, reading and writing.
-Students will use more academic French through discussion of current events, culture, and history.
-Students will be able to receive dual credit through Ivy Tech.
+Students will use more academic French through discussion of current

 - Grade Level: 10, 11, 12 - Prerequisite: C- minimum grade in French II - Credit: 1 per semester, 2 semesters, 6 lvy Tech credits - Counts as directed elective or elective for all diplomas - Fulfills a World Language requirement for Core 40 with Academic Honors diploma